 This is the ultimate soup for when you’re feeling a little punk.
-Couscous chicken soup is loaded with health-supporting ingredients like garlic, ginger, and lemon, and its light and cheery flavor is comfort food at its best.
+Couscous chicken soup is loaded with health-supporting ingredients like ginger, garlic, turmeric, and lemongrass, and its light and cheery flavor is comfort food at its best.

 I knew this winter was going to be a tough one when my annual, knock-down-drag-out cold arrived in October.
 I really hope that I’ve paid my cold dues for the season, but judging by the red-noses and saggy faces of folks schlepping around the grocery store, looking like death warmed over, cold season has arrived with claws extended.

 I don’t care if there’s science behind it; I don’t care if it’s a placebo effect of memories from my youth, sipping chicken soup when sick.
 Can chicken soup can help cure a cold?
 Well, all I do know is that there’s no better comfort food than chicken soup when you’re under the weather.

 I’m a big fan of pasta in my chicken soup (when I was young, it was chicken and stars), so I always add pearl couscous (instead of noodles) because it’s easy to keep on the spoon.